rubensbraz/timeline_google-maps/README.md

 ### Step 1: Get Your Location Data

+#### Android
 1. Go to your device's main Settings menu, not within the Google Maps app itself.
 2. Navigate to the Location menu.
 3. Select Location Services.
-4. Tap on Timeline (this may also be called "Google Location History").
+4. Tap on Timeline.
-5. Find the settings option (often a ⋮ icon) and choose to Export timeline data.
+5. Export timeline data.
+6. Once exported, place the `.json` file inside the repository directory.

+#### iOS
+1. Open the Google Maps app.
+2. Tap your profile picture in the top-right corner, then select "Your timeline".
+3. Tap the "..." (three dots) icon at the top right, then select "Location and privacy settings".
+4. Scroll down and tap "Export Timeline Data".
+5. Save the file to your phone, then transfer it to your computer.
-6. Once exported, find the `Records.json` file inside the repository directory.
+6. Once exported, place the `.json` file inside the repository directory.

 ### Step 2: Set Up the Environment